openebs/zfs-localpv/design/pv-migration.md

 #### 1. if node2 is a fresh node

-- we can simply import the pool and restart the ZFS-LocalPV driver to make it aware of that pool to set the corresponding node topology
+- we can simply import the pool and restart the LocalPV-ZFS driver to make it aware of that pool to set the corresponding node topology
-- the ZFS-LocalPV driver will look for `guid.zfs.openebs.io/14820954593456176137=true` and will remove the label from the nodes where pool is not present
+- the LocalPV-ZFS driver will look for `guid.zfs.openebs.io/14820954593456176137=true` and will remove the label from the nodes where pool is not present
-- the ZFS-LocalPV driver will update the new node with `guid.zfs.openebs.io/14820954593456176137=true` label
+- the LocalPV-ZFS driver will update the new node with `guid.zfs.openebs.io/14820954593456176137=true` label
 - the migrator will look for ZFSVolume resource and update the OwnerNodeID with the new node id for all the volumes.
 - the k8s scheduler will be able to see the new label and should schedule the pods to this new node.

 #### 2. if node2 is existing node and Pool of the same name is present there

-- here we need to import the pool with the different name and restart the ZFS-LocalPV driver to make it aware of that pool to set the corresponding node topology
+- here we need to import the pool with the different name and restart the LocalPV-ZFS driver to make it aware of that pool to set the corresponding node topology
-- the ZFS-LocalPV driver will look for `guid.zfs.openebs.io/14820954593456176137=true` and will remove the label from the nodes where the pool is not present
+- the LocalPV-ZFS driver will look for `guid.zfs.openebs.io/14820954593456176137=true` and will remove the label from the nodes where the pool is not present
-- the ZFS-LocalPV driver will update the new node with `guid.zfs.openebs.io/14820954593456176137=true` label
+- the LocalPV-ZFS driver will update the new node with `guid.zfs.openebs.io/14820954593456176137=true` label
 - the migrator will look for ZFSVolume resource and update the PoolName and OwnerNodeID for all the volumes.
 - the k8s scheduler will be able to see the new label and should schedule the pods to this new node.